ETC-A/etca-spec/extensions/mode-control-register.md

 The exact format of TLB entries, in particular how they map onto `TLBLO` and `TLBHI`, must be specified by each paging extension.
 Any other responsibilities of the software must also be specified.
-A compliant implementation, of course, can completely ignore that specification if it implements hard paging.
+A compliant hard paging implementation, of course, can completely ignore that specification (as software can't interact with a hard paging TLB).

 > [!NOTE]
 > Soft paging hardware never reads `VM_ROOT` or inspects page tables